mehulagg/gitlab/doc/administration/logs.md

-If performance degradations or cascading errors occur that can't readily be attributed to one of the previously listed GitLab components, [GitLabSOS](https://gitlab.com/gitlab-com/support/toolbox/gitlabsos/) can provide a perspective spanning all of Omnibus GitLab.
+If performance degradations or cascading errors occur that can't readily be attributed to one of the previously listed GitLab components, [GitLabSOS](https://gitlab.com/gitlab-com/support/toolbox/gitlabsos/) can provide a broader perspective of the GitLab instance.
 For more details and instructions to run it, read [the GitLabSOS documentation](https://gitlab.com/gitlab-com/support/toolbox/gitlabsos/#gitlabsos).

 NOTE: **Note:**